preston/fhir-controller-cli/README.md

-# Health Services Platform Command Line Interface
+# Health Services Platform Agent and Command Line Interface

-The `hsp` command line agent for interacting with a remote HSPC Marketplace (or compatible) deployment from an on-premise or cloud host.
+The `hsp` command line utility for interacting with a remote HSPC Marketplace (or compatible) deployment from an on-premise or cloud host.
 This cross-platform executable provides a:

 * Command line interface to a Marketplace deployment.
 * "Agent" mode for real-time routing of remote Marketplace commands to a local Docker engine, swarm, or other orchestration agent.